DavidIzkara/PAE_Algorithms/README.md

 with 4 easy variables

 Still missing:
--Front-back comms
+- Front-back comms
--Check of complex algorithm needs
+- Check of complex algorithm needs
--actual calculation of the complex algorithms
+- actual calculation of the complex algorithms